My Raw Story

-I’m thoroughly flawed, cracked and mired with as many internal blocks and challenges as the rest of us.
-I’m a recovering perfectionist, I have a Ph.D. in procrastination, and I sabotage myself on a daily basis.
+I am thoroughly flawed, cracked and mired with as many internal blocks and challenges as the rest of us.
+I’m a recovering perfectionist, I have a PhD in procrastination, and I sabotage myself on a daily basis.

-But that’s obviously not how it worked out.
+Obviously, that’s not how it worked out.
 If you’re interested at all, saddle up and let me tell you the short version of my story…

 As a kid, I just wanted to play baseball.
-I started playing when I was 8 years old, and I was pretty damn good in Little League – one of the best pitchers around.
-And then right when I started to get REALLY good, I blew out my arm during pitching practice.
+I started playing when I was 8-years-old and I was pretty damn good in little league.
+In fact, I was one of the best pitchers around.
+And right when I started to get REALLY good, I blew out my arm in pitching practice.

-Major tendinitis, most likely from throwing too many curve balls growing up before my elbow joint could handle the stress.
-(Parents… don’t let your kids throw curve balls!!!)
+I had major tendonitis, most likely from throwing too many curveballs growing up before my elbow joints could handle the stress.

 However, as bad as that was for my playing career, it’s an ingredient in the recipe of events that would completely alter the course of my life and happiness for the best.

 That was the summer of 1986.
 I was entering the 8th grade.
-And later that same year, after the accident, I would never be the same again.
+Later that same year, after the accident, I would never be the same again.

-It was a cool and cloudy winter morning in Union City, CA, near the San Francisco Bay Area.
-I was riding my bicycle to school for an early morning Geometry class that I had to take at the high school.
-(I’ve always been really good at math)
+It was a cool, cloudy winter morning in Union City, California, near the San Francisco Bay area.
+I was riding my bicycle to school for an early morning geometry class that I had to take at the high school because they didn’t offer it at the middle school.
+(I’ve always been really good at math.)

 I was literally high on life.
-On top of the world.
+I was on top of the world.

-My All-Star baseball team had returned from the Little League World Series a few months before.
-I was a mini-celebrity in my town, and had even gotten my picture on the front page of the local newspaper.
-Plus, the San Francisco 49ers were set to play their arch rivals, my beloved Los Angeles Rams, in just two days.
+My All-Star baseball team had just returned from the Little League World Series a few months before.
+I was a mini-celebrity in my hometown.
+I’d even gotten my picture on the front page of the local newspaper.
+Plus, the San Francisco 49ers were set to play their arch rivals, my beloved Los Angeles Rams, in two days.
 I was pumped.
-I had my blue Rams jacket on, ready to talk trash to all the silly 49er fans at school.
+I had my blue Rams jacket on, ready to talk trash to all the silly 49ers fans at school.

 And then, my world turned upside down.

-As I was riding in the bike lane along Alvarado Niles Boulevard, I passed through an intersection, where a lady was approaching the stop sign at the corner.
-As she went beyond the white line, I realized that she was about to hit me.
-So in order to avoid being run over by her, I did the only thing my mind could think of at the moment – swerve left.
+I was riding my bicycle in the bike lane along a really heavily trafficked road.
+As I passed through the intersection, there was a lady approaching the stop sign to my right.
+She went through the white line and I realized she was about to hit me.
+In order to avoid being run over by her, I did the only thing my mind could think of at the moment – swerve left.
 And hard.
-What didn’t occur to me in that eternal instant was that I had swerved directly into oncoming traffic.
+What didn’t occur to me in that instant was I swerved directly into oncoming traffic.

 Before I could even turn my head around to see what was about to happen…